1 Nez Perce Tribe, Department of Fisheries Resources Management, P.O. Box 365, Lapwai, Idaho, 83540, USA

 Suggested Citation for Annual Results:

-Hesse, J.A. and Kinzer, R.N., 2025.
+Hesse, J.A. and Kinzer, R.N., 2026.
 Snake River Anadromous Fish Status: Quasi-Extinction Threshold Analysis.
 Department of Fisheries Resources Management.
-Version: 01 October, 2025.
+Version: 14 May, 2026.
 Available: https://ryankinzer.github.io/SRAFS/

 1 Quasi-Extinction Summary

-Updates for the 2024 analysis:
+Updates for the 2025 analysis:

 • Included multiple time-series of observations for each population if available (i.e, spawning ground survey data, weir observations, PIT-tag based estimates)

-• Performed model selection on multiple candidate models with varying numbers of state processes, process error, and observation error parameters
+• Performed model selection on multiple candidate models with varying numbers of state processes, drift, process error, and observation error parameters

 1.1 Spring/summer Chinook Salmon